2023 road infrastructure improvement program

 Note: Full road closures not expected, however some lane closures may occur.

-• Basso Road (entire road)
+• Stick and Stone Lane (entire road)

 Pulverization